Andrea Mohan, PhD, MPH – President

 Rachel has substantial experience in applied health policy research with particular expertise in qualitative methods.
-Her current research interests include understanding governance challenges to achieving policy coherence across health and other policies; the interplay between health, agriculture, sustainable development and finance agendas; and the relationship between neoliberalism, the commercial determinants of health and governance mechanisms over the supply of unhealthy commodities.
 Rachel is widely recognised for her work on cannabis regulation, having served as an expert policy advisor for Health Canada’s Cannabis Legalization and Regulation Secretariat and the Lt.
 Governor of California’s Marijuana Policy Commission.
 She is also a member of the Drug Research Network Scotland (DRNS).
 Her research has received widespread media attention, including interviews with several high-profile news outlets such as Time Magazine, Vice News, Healthline and US National Public Radio.

-Rachel was appointed as Secretary of ICARA in November 2021.
+Rachel was appointed as Vice-President of ICARA in October 2023.
+She previously served as Secretary from 2021-2023.

 Jenni Savonen is a social psychologist finishing her PhD at the University of Helsinki, Finland.
 Her research is on the social representations of illicit drug use – on how this societal group is perceived by others and how it affects policies and identity construction.
 Jenni has worked also with other dependence-related projects at the Finnish Institute for Health and Welfare and is currently the secretary of the Finnish Society for Alcohol, Drug and Gambling research.